mhli272/mhli272/README.md

 ### Hi I am Matthew!
-I am interested in computer vision and social change through artifical intelligence.
+I am interested in coding for social change and the applications of artifical intelligence.

 #### Here's what I currently spend my free time doing
 - 🦿 Coding the movement of ODrive powered robots